Every Signature Counts

 Alabama is one of those states, and Charles "Sonny" Burton is one of those men sentenced to die.

-Charles Burton never killed anyone.
-He never arranged for anyone to die, a fact acknowledged by the state.
+Charles Burton never killed anyone, a fact acknowledged by the State.
+He never arranged for anyone to die.

-The identity of the triggerman, Derrick DeBruce, was never in dispute and DeBruce — initially sentenced to death — had his sentence commuted to life without parole, while Mr. Burton remains on death row for more than 30 years.
-Mr. Burton's case can only be described as a series of legal injustices by his former counsel, from a lack of presentation of mitigating evidence to the court to the lack of representation of African-Americans on Mr. Burton's jury.
+The identity of the triggerman, Derrick DeBruce, was never in dispute and DeBruce, initially sentenced to death, had his sentence commuted to life without parole on appeal, while Mr. Burton remains on death row for more than 30 years.
+An outcome that even the State of Alabama calls “arguably unjust”.
+Mr. Burton's case can only be described as a series of legal injustices by his former counsel, including a lack of presentation of mitigating evidence to the court.

 With no further appellate process available to him, Mr. Burton is subject to receive an execution date at any time.